 The Affordable Care Act* mandates that covered health insurance plans provide support for breastfeeding and access to breastfeeding supplies.
 As a result, many women have questions about what their insurance company will provide.
-We have been working to find out information from insurers for over a year, and we still have many questions.
 Here are some guidelines based on what we have learned, and what we have heard from you, our customers.

 What do you need?